 Apple often, but not always, holds one last event for the year in the second half of October.

 It’s an opportunity for the company to reveal a few products that will ship before the holidays without crowding them into the September iPhone event or WWDC, both of which tend to be packed.

 The products announced in October can be anything.
 In 2018, it was a new MacBook Air, a new Mac mini, and all new iPad Pro.
 In 2016, it was a MacBook Pro.
 In 2014, we got several new iPads and the 5K iMac.

-Apple sells more products than ever before, and October is still a long way away.
-We’ll have a better picture of whether or not the company will hold an October event, and what it might announce there, as the 2019 rolls on.
+Apple sells more products than ever before, and October is approaching quickly.
+We’ll have a better picture of whether or not the company will hold an October event, and what it might announce there, as 2019 rolls on.